devihor25/chrome-extension/README.md

-# LockedIn Chrome Extension

-A Chrome extension for Google OAuth authentication.
+# A Chrome extension for Google OAuth authentication.

 ## Setup Instructions